vboyev-MSFT/defender-docs/defender-xdr/microsoft-365-security-center-mdo.md

 ---
 title: Microsoft Defender for Office 365 in the Microsoft Defender portal
-description: Learn about changes from the Security & Compliance Center to the Microsoft Defender portal. ms.date: 09/10/2024 ms.author: chrisda
+description: Learn about how Microsoft Defender for Office 365 operates in the Microsoft Defender portal. ms.date: 09/10/2024 ms.author: chrisda
 author: chrisda